tedkulp/vim-config/README.md

 `g/` to bring up `:Ack `.

+## repeat.vim

+If you've ever tried using the `.` command after a plugin map, you were likely disappointed to discover it only repeated the last native command inside that map, rather than the map as a whole.
+That disappointment ends today.
+Repeat.vim remaps `.` in a way that plugins can tap into it.

+The following plugins support repeat.vim:

+* surround.vim _(installed)_
+* abolish.vim _(installed)_
+* unimpaired.vim _(installed)_
+* speeddating.vim
+* commentary.vim

 ## indent-object

 Indent object creates a "text object" that is relative to the current